Mertyildiz1/Mertyildiz1/README.md

 <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/intellij/intellij-original.svg" alt="intellij" width="40" height="40"/>&nbsp;
 </p>

-🔭 I’m currently working on: **Automation testing with Java, Selenium, TestNG, Cucumber, Postman, Rest Assured.**
+🔭 Currently focused on automation testing using Java-based tools such as Selenium, TestNG, and Cucumber, as well as API testing and validation using Postman and Rest Assured.

 📫 How to reach me: **1yildizmert@gmail.com**